Tangent $\infty$-categories and Goodwillie calculus: Jets and -Excisive Functors

 of~\cite[6.1.2.4]{lurie:2017} (Goodwillie's delooping theorem for homogeneous functors), in which $R_kF: \cat{C} \to \cat{D}$ is $k$-homogeneous.
 By induction on $k$, it suffices to show that $\alpha$ induces an equivalence $R_k\alpha: R_kF \to R_kG$ for each $1 \leq k \leq n$.

 It is clear from (\ref{eq:hom}) that the construction $R_k$ naturally takes values in the $\infty$-category $\cat{D}_*$ of pointed objects in $\cat{D}$.
-By~\cite[6.1.2.11]{lurie:2017}, it is sufficient to restrict also to pointed objects in $\cat{C}$, i.e. to show that $R_k\alpha$ is an equivalence of $k$-homogeneous functors $\cat{C}_* \to \cat{D}_*$.
-Such functors naturally factor via $\spectra(\cat{D}_*)$ by~\cite[6.1.2.9]{lurie:2017}, so it is sufficient to show that $\Omega R_k\alpha$ is an equivalence, i.e. that $\alpha$ induces an equivalence
+By~\cite[6.1.2.11]{lurie:2017}, it is sufficient to show that $R_k\alpha$ is an equivalence of $k$-homogeneous functors $\cat{C}_* \to \cat{D}_*$ between pointed $\infty$-categories.
+Such functors naturally factor via $\spectra(\cat{D}_*)$ by~\cite[6.1.2.9]{lurie:2017}, so it is sufficient to show that $\Omega R_k\alpha$ is an equivalence, i.e.\ that $\alpha$ induces an equivalence

 between the $k$-th layers of the Taylor towers of functors $\cat{C}_* \to \cat{D}_*$.